fastlane/fastlane/README.md

 ## HTTP Client

-Up until now all [fastlane tools](https://fastlane.tools) used web scraping to interact with Apple's web services. `spaceship` uses a simple HTTP client only, resulting in much less overhead and drastically improved speed.
+Up until now all [fastlane tools](https://fastlane.tools) used web scraping to interact with Apple's web services. `spaceship` uses a simple HTTP client only, resulting in much less overhead and extremely improved speed.

 Advantages of `spaceship` (HTTP client) over web scraping: